taehyounpark/queryosity/README.md

 # Features
 - Multithreaded processing of the dataset.
-- Declarative computation of column values.
+- Manipulation of any data types as column values.
-- Easy bookkeeping of selections.
-- Arbitrary counting operations and their results.
+- Arbitrary action execution results retrieval.
-- Propagation of systematic variations through an analysis.
+- Systematic propagation of variations through an analysis.

-# Idea
+# Introduction

-A clear _abstraction_ layer between the analyzer and the dataset to specify the dataset transformation procedures involved is instrumental in not only ensuring the reproducibility and technical robustness of the analysis, but also for it to be consistently extendable as the study matures.
+A clear _abstraction_ layer between the analyzer and the dataset to define dataset transformation procedures is instrumental in not only ensuring the technical robustness of an analysis, but also for its ease of reproducibility and extensibility as the project develops.

-- An `analysis` entity represents the dataset to be processed.
+- The `analysis` entity represents the dataset to be analyzed.
-- An operation performed on it results in a `delayed` action representing the operation, but only executed when its result is requested.
+- Any operation on it results in a `delayed` node representing the action to be performed.
-  - These nodes can also interact with one another such that new operations can be done in the context of existing ones.
+  - The nodes can also interact with one another such that new operations can be defined in the context of existing ones.
-- A node can be systematically `varied` for which an alternate definition of the action is included in the analysis.
+- A node can be `varied`, meaning an alternate definition of the action is additionally included in the analysis.
-  - They are transparently propagated through any other nodes that the varied node(s) participate it.
+  - They are propagated through any other nodes, such that the final results contain both the original and varied outcomes.

 # Prerequisites
 - C++17 compiler